 If you document all of these details, you'll be able to maintain a more consistent look over time.

-There are some wonderful courses and books that will help improve your craft photography.
 But you need to combine that learning with hands on practice.
 It's the only way to fully develop your photography skills.

 Remember when you were just starting to learn your craft?
 Your first few projects probably weren't flawless, but as you worked more, your skills improved and your projects became more impressive.
 Learning craft photography will be the same.